top of page

 Joycelyn giving her opening keynote speech.

-Joycelyn Longdon, in her incredible opening keynote speech, reframed hope not as passive optimism but as an active discipline - hope as a function of courage rather than privilege.
-She reminded us that collapse is not a future event but a present reality for many.
-"The slave trade was an apocalypse on its own," because "Black and brown bodies have been living in the end times for a long time."
+Joycelyn Longdon delivered an incredible opening keynote, reframing hope not as passive optimism but as an active discipline.
+She described hope as a function of courage rather than privilege.
+Longdon reminded us that collapse is not a distant future event; it is a present reality for many.
+"The slave trade was an apocalypse on its own," she stated, emphasizing that "Black and brown bodies have been living in the end times for a long time."

-In this context, hope becomes what poor brown and black people have historically needed to harness for survival—fighting in the face of loss, resisting the desecration of ancestors, tending to land and community despite the weight of systemic racial capitalist oppression.
+In this context, hope becomes a lifeline for marginalized communities.
+It is what poor brown and black people have historically needed to harness for survival—fighting in the face of loss, resisting the desecration of ancestors, and tending to land and community despite the weight of systemic racial capitalist oppression.
 Longdon, an environmental justice technologist, grounds her work in this understanding, collaborating with local forest communities in Ghana to develop justice-led conservation technologies.
 Her message resonates with the growing recognition that true transformation requires democratizing ownership and building ecologically sustainable economic alternatives that benefit the 99%.

 Confronting Narratives of Separation and the Politics of Class

 This mindset of separation is precisely the focus of my work with Learning 2 Unlearn.
-The stories we tell ourselves are extremely powerful and have the capacity to shape the future.
-The workshop session I facilitated on the boat deep-dived into exactly this idea of unlearning narratives around wealth and resource.
-Some prompt questions from my session that may be useful for you to reflect on as well:
+The stories we tell ourselves are powerful; they shape our future.
+During a workshop session I facilitated on a boat, we delved into the idea of unlearning narratives around wealth and resources.
+Here are some prompt questions from my session for you to reflect on:

 • What does "wealth" mean in the economy you are trying to build, and how does it clash with the dominant narrative you are navigating today?